Search

 All in all, spinels are a gem with personality – with constantly oscillating hues and so much visual interest.

-Red spinel can look very similar to ruby, and they often look even better because of their stronger luster (light reflected from the surface of the gem) and brilliance (light reflected from interior of the gem).
-Spinels are also much rarer than rubies but amazingly, they cost much less.
+Red spinel costs much less than rubies, however they can look very similar, and they often look even better because of their stronger luster (light reflected from the surface of the gem) and brilliance (light reflected from interior of the gem).
+Spinels are much rarer than rubies but amazingly, they cost much less.

 One detail to consider: the nicest red spinels usually have a touch of pink.
 So, if you’re looking for a deep dark red hue, a ruby would be the better choice.